marklanglo/My-Portfolio/index.md

 Hello, I am **Mark Wiedeman**, and this is a simple website to archive some of my git repos containing past projects.
 I have a Bachelor's in Computer Science from CSUF and have been coding for approximately 6 years.
 I have had experience with C++, C#, Java, Javascript, Python, SQL, and other languages.

 I've chosen these projects to best represent me and how I write code.
-As for the projects here: The **Eros** project is a demonstration of my ability to coordinate with a team to develop a product, **Tic-Tac-Toe** is a demonstration of my function use and algorithms, the **Tom and Jerry** project shows my ability to navigate graphical components of Java, and then the **Solar System** project is simply for fun.  **Feel free to visit any of the git repos from this page as they each have git repos with pages, which more greatly describe and show the programs.**
+As for the projects here: The **Eros** project is a demonstration of my ability to coordinate with a team to develop a product, **PONG game** is a demonstration of a finished product for a simple recreation of PONG, **Tic-Tac-Toe** is a demonstration of my function use and algorithms, the **Tom and Jerry** project shows my ability to navigate graphical components of Java, and then the **Solar System** project is simply for fun.  **Feel free to visit any of the git repos from this page as they each have git repos with pages, which more greatly describe and show the programs.**

 ### Eros